burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 > primitive value that represents a unique, non-String Object property key

 That's Symbol definition from current [spec](http://www.ecma-international.org/ecma-262/#sec-symbol-value).
 But what does it mean?
 You probably know other primitive types in JS (`Undefined`, `Null`, `Boolean`, `Number`, `BigInt` or `String`).
 Symbol is another one.
-I know that is not much and is sound like defining recursion:
+I know that is not much and is sounds like defining recursion:

 > To understand recursion, you must first understand recursion